JTranOrg/JTran/docs/reference.md

     #(States[Region == "Northwest"].Cities.Theaters.Name)

-The result would be string array with the names of all the theaters in every city that is in Washington state.
+The result would be string array with the names of all the theaters in every city that is in the Northwest region.

 ##### Ancestor Indicators